Conveyancing in South-Africa Explained

 WHAT IS THE FIRST STEP IN THE SALE OF FIXED PROPERTY?

 The first requirement is a valid agreement of sale.
-This is a written agreement which is signed by both the purchaser and seller (and by the sellers spouse in cases where the parties are married in community of property, or account to the laws of a foreign country).
+This is a written agreement that is signed by both the purchaser and seller (and by the seller's spouse in cases where the parties are married in community of property or account to the laws of a foreign country).
 A written "Offer to Purchase" signed by a purchaser and accepted by a seller also constitutes a binding agreement.
 An oral contract for the sale of fixed property is invalid.

 WHAT ARE THE MOST COMMON TERMS OF SALE TO BE CONSIDERED BY THE SELLER (AND PURCHASER)?

-hat if occupation is taken before the date of transfer, the buyer will pay occupational interest or rental from that date.
+- that if the occupation is taken before the date of transfer, the buyer will pay occupational interest or rental from that date.
 The amount and manner of payment must be stated;